erkaiyublog/erkaiyublog.github.io/_posts/2023-01-24-Hello-World.md

 ### Who am I?
 By the time these words were typed, I was an undergraduate majored in Computer Engineering, spending my junior year in UIUC campus as an exchange student from ZJU.

-My professional webpage is this one -> [https://silkrow.github.io/](https://silkrow.github.io/)

 ### What's this website about?
 I created a new github account to hold this website with github.io, simply because I like how easy it is to hold websites online with github, and I don't like worrying about my content to disappear if I write on some other fancy blog websites, also, I don't have time to buy a server and setup very thing in a more geek way ;).